COAMFTE Accredited Online MFT Degree Programs

 The core coursework in COAMFTE-accredited online MFT programs covers a broad range of topics, including but not limited to:

-• Foundations of Relational/Systemic Practice, Theory, and Models: This course covers the various theoretical and model-based approaches to family and couple therapy.
+• Foundations of Relational/Systemic Practice, Theory, and Models: This course covers the various theoretical and model-based approaches to family and couples therapy.

 • Clinical Practice: Students learn about different therapy modalities, techniques, and interventions for treating and engaging families, couples, and individuals.

-• Human Development Across the Lifespan: This course examines human development from birth through old age, with a focus on emotional, physical, and psychological changes and how these impact family dynamics.
+• Human Development Across the Lifespan: This course examines human development from birth through end-of-life, with a focus on emotional, physical, and psychological changes and their impact on family dynamics.

 • Ethical and Professional Issues: Focused on the ethical considerations in clinical practice, this course teaches students about confidentiality, professional conduct, and legal issues pertaining to therapy.

-• Cultural and Social Diversity: Emphasizing inclusivity, this course explores the impact of cultural, social, economic, and gender diversity on therapeutic practices.
+• Cultural and Social Diversity: Emphasizing inclusivity, this course explores the impact of cultural, social, economic, and gender diversity on therapeutic practices within couples and family systems.

 Other Coursework